atweiden/voidvault/doc/README-VM.md

   - Storage
     - Click the CD circle with the (+) sign
       - Choose disk
-        - Navigate to Void Linux ISO
+        - Navigate to Void ISO
           - Open
   - Audio
     - Uncheck Enable Audio